jakobhviid/BigDataCourseExercises/lectures/05/exercises.md

 1. Click on the "Database" tab and select "New Database Connection" from the dropdown
 2. Search for Trino and select it, then click "Next" (and install drivers if prompted to)
-3. Select "Connect by: URL" and enter the following url: `jdbc:trino://localhost:8443`
+3. Select "Connect by: URL" and enter the following url: `jdbc:trino://localhost:8080`
 4. In the authentication box enter any username and no password
-5. Click on the "Driver properties" tab, find the  `SSL` property and give it the value `true`
-6. Create a user property by click on the blue button in the bottom left that says "Add user property" and name the property `SSLVerification` and give it the value `NONE`
-7. Click on the "Test connection" button to make sure it works properly
+5. Click on the "Test connection" button to make sure it works properly
-8. If it works, then click on the "Finish" button
+6. If it works, then click on the "Finish" button

 Now that a connection has been made to the Trino cluster we can then begin to write SQL statements.
 To write SQL statements then right-click on the connection you just made, then hover over the "SQL Editor", and then click on "Open SQL script".